vmantillacolon85/mobileoppsinyoungafrica/README.md

 The last 100 years have seen a massive fourfold increase in the population, due to medical advances, lower mortality rates, and an increase in agricultural productivity made possible by the Green Revolution.

+By 2100, the UN projects the population in Sub-Saharan Africa will reach 3.8 billion.